delabassee/java-lab/lab6-textblock.md

 To fix this, any HTTP request to the `/` path should be forwarded to the `/public` path.

-1. Define a Text Block that embeds some HTML content that will trigger a client side forward to the `/public` path.
+1. Define a Text Block that embeds some HTML content that will trigger a client-side forward to the `/public` path.

 ```
 var snippet = """